Startup Costs Entrepreneurs Should Know

 Piggy bank on a calculator next to coins.

-If you’re in the process of launching a startup or even toying with the idea, your first question is most likely “how much money will it cost to start my business?”
-While there are many variables that affect startup costs, there are a few common expenses you can plan for when budgeting for your business venture.
+If you’re in the process of launching a startup or even toying with the idea, the amount of expenses required to start your business is likely top of mind.
+While many variables affect startup costs, there are a few common expenses you can plan for when budgeting for your business venture.
 We’ve got you covered with this guide to the types of startup costs and how to calculate startup expenses so you can start financing your business goals.

 Guide to Startup Costs

-First, it’s important to be familiar with the type of costs you can expect to accrue as a startup.
-Startup costs range from payments that are repeated and unchanging to costs that vary based on your business’s sales volume — these are called fixed and variable expenses.
+First, it's important to familiarize yourself with the type of costs you can expect to accrue as a new business.
+Startup costs range from repeated and unchanging payments to costs that vary based on your business's sales volume — called fixed and variable expenses.

 Fixed Expenses